A new special tram has begun service in Prague to commemorate the 80th anniversary of the Prague Uprising and the end of World War II.

 In scenes reminiscent of European uprisings in the 19th century, cobblestones were torn from the streets to form the foundations of barricades.
 Carts, vehicles, and trolleys were overturned to block key intersections, and snipers took to the rooftops overlooking choke points.

-By May 6, over 1,600 barricades had been constructed by thousands of citizens overnight.
+By May 6, thousands of citizens had constructed over 1,600 barricades overnight.
 German reinforcements made their way to Prague and the fighting continued to escalate.

 The Luftwaffe began to bomb areas of the city, hitting the radio broadcasting building, barricades, and civilian apartments.
 A battalion of the Russian Liberation Army (ROA), a German army unit made up of Soviet POWs, defected and came to the aid of Czech defenders, successfully disarming thousands of German troops.